Scripter17/url-cleaner/better-url/README.md

 # Better URL

-A wrapper around the `url` crate that provides higher level operations.
+A URL crate that's better than the one provided by Servo.

 Licensed under the Affero General Public License V3 or later (SPDX: AGPL-3.0-or-later)